 The problem associated with the initial step of separating follicular units from the surrounding tissue has been a major challenge for FUE practitioners.1 A significant advance towards minimizing trauma to follicular units in this first step was to divide it into two parts; sharp, followed by blunt dissection.
 This additional step reduces the chance of injury to the lower part of the follicles during dissection.3,4,5 The current robotic system is based on this concept.

-The robotic FUE device used at Bernstein Medical, called the ARTAS™ System, was developed by Restoration Robotics, Inc. for specific use in Follicular Unit Extraction.
+The FUE robot used at Bernstein Medical, called the ARTAS™ System, was developed by Restoration Robotics, Inc. for specific use in Follicular Unit Extraction.
 Bernstein Medical is the first hair restoration center on the East Coast and one of the first worldwide to use this new technology in clinical practice.
-The Bernstein Medical – Center for Hair Restoration serves as a beta-site to study new product features and enhancements in the ARTAS hair transplant system.
+Bernstein Medical – Center for Hair Restoration serves as a beta-site to develop new product features and enhancements in the ARTAS hair transplant system.
 Dr. Bernstein is a medical consultant to Restoration Robotics and is an investor in the company.

 Dr. Bernstein performing

 Robotic FUE using ARTAS SystemDr.
-Bernstein’s contributions and expertise have made the ARTAS System more user friendly, improved the harvesting technique and made it a more compelling procedure for patients.
-We are the first to offer our Robotic FUE patients smaller customized punch sizes and computerized follicular unit graft selection.
-These techniques enhance follicular unit extraction based on the hair characteristics of each individual patient.
+Bernstein’s contributions and expertise have made the ARTAS robot more user friendly, improved the harvesting technique and made it a more compelling procedure for patients.
+We are the first to offer our patients smaller customized punch sizes and computerized follicular unit graft selection.
+These techniques enhance FUE hair transplants based on the hair characteristics of each individual patient.